DivyaKarade/OmicLearn/README.md

 This Wiki aims to provide general background information for Machine Learning, and it's applicability for clinical proteomics.

-Click on the sidebar on the right to get more information about individual processing steps.
+On Wiki page, click on the sidebar on the right to get more information about individual processing steps.

 ## Installation & Running